-1. Background
+1. BACKGROUND

-- 1.1 The Controller and Processor Data Protection Binding Corporate Rules of Verizon (the "Policies") provide a framework for the transfer of personal information between Verizon group members ("Group Members").
-The purpose of this Privacy Training Requirements document is to provide a summary of how Verizon trains its staff (the "employees") on the requirements of the Policies. - 1.2 Verizon's Corporate Compliance Department has overall responsibility for compliance training within Verizon, including the delivery and tracking of Verizon's privacy training programs.
-Training on the Policies is overseen by the Director, Privacy Policy & Compliance International, the Chief Privacy Officer and in-region privacy professionals around the globe. - 1.3 All Verizon employees receive periodic training on privacy and data protection (the "General Privacy training") and on Verizon's Code of Conduct.
-Training on other specific privacy-related matters such as Records Management, HIPAA Privacy and Security, or country-specific Data Protection is also provided on a need-to-know basis. - 1.4 Employees who have permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive additional tailored training on the Policies (the "BCR Policies training") and specific data protection issues relevant to their role.
+- 1.1 The purpose of this Privacy Training Requirements document is to provide a summary of how Verizon trains its staff (the "employees") on the requirements of the EU and UK Binding Corporate Rules Controller and Processor Policies (the "Policies"). - 1.2 Verizon's Corporate Compliance Department has overall responsibility for compliance training within Verizon, including the delivery and tracking of Verizon's privacy training programs.
+Training on the Policies is overseen by the Director, International Privacy, the Chief Privacy Officer and in-region privacy professionals around the globe. - 1.3 All Verizon employees receive periodic training on privacy and data protection (the "General Privacy training") and on Verizon's Code of Conduct.
+Training on other specific privacy-related matters such as Records Management, HIPAA Privacy and Security, or country-specific data protection is also provided on a need-to-know basis. - 1.4 Employees who have permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive additional tailored training on the Policies (the "BCR Policies training") and specific data protection issues relevant to their role.
 This training is further described below and is repeated on a regular basis. - 1.5 The General Privacy training and the BCR Policies training are together referred to in this document as the "Privacy and compliance training program".